Monday, February 29, 2016

 The March at Passy, a famous print estampe (Passy is a wealthy suburb on the route to Versailles) / zoom

-Militants threaten to cut the hair of women who do not join them (Michelet, p.
-51)
+Militants threaten to cut the hair of women who do not join them.

 Michelet on the women's engagement:

-They were more exposed to hunger than men, because more isolated; with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
-Not all militantes were hungry, such as market-women and prostitutes, but they were surrounded by misery.
+Summary: They were more exposed to hunger than men, because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
+Not all militants, he adds, were hungry, such as market-women and prostitutes, but misery surrounded them.

 Bring the king back to Paris: